Pruuva

 Here is what that looks like in practice.

 It works whether you have 15 students or 1,500.
-The system scales without requiring additional faculty time.
-Every student gets the same quality of assessment regardless of class size.
+The system scales without requiring the same amount of additional scheduling time.
+Every student can receive a structured oral check regardless of class size.
 This is the part that really changes the equation.

 What the Experience Actually Feels Like